zyndagj/reproducible_python/docs/03-python-code.rst

    :pyobject: main
    :linenos:

-Transforming your python script into a tool usable on the CLI can be done in as few as 3 lines.
+Transforming your python script into a tool usable on the CLI through `argparse <https://docs.python.org/3/library/argparse.html>`_ can be done in as few as 3 lines.
-The first instruction (line 3) constructs the parser object and also describes the the tool itself.
+The first instruction (line 3) constructs the `ArgumentParser <https://docs.python.org/3/library/argparse.html#argumentparser-objects>`_ object and also describes the the tool itself.
 Line 4 adds the first and only argument, which restricts values to integers and includes a description which states the default of 5 numbers.
 Line 5 parses the input and generates the ``args`` object.
-The value passed in through the ``-N`` parameter can be accessed through ``args.N``.
+The value passed in through the ``-N`` parameter can then be `accessed <https://docs.python.org/3/library/argparse.html#name-or-flags>`_ through ``args.N``.

 After setting up the CLI arguments, the random numbers are generated in line 7 and the mean is calculated in line 9.
-Finally, the mean is printed before exiting.
+Finally, the calculated mean is printed before exiting.

 The ``gen_numbers()`` function
 ++++++++++++++++++++++++++++++

+After the ``main()`` function, add the ``gen_numbers()`` function to generate a variable length array of random integers.

 .. literalinclude:: assets/summarize/__init__.py
    :pyobject: gen_numbers